nasa/mmt/deployment/README.md

 The stage names MUST consist only of alphanumeric and `-` characters, as these are the only valid AWS Stack names.

+If you create a new stage name (e.g., one with your username in it for development), you must add a configuration for it to the `application.yml.maap`, `database.yml.maap`, and `services.yml` files.

 ## Inception Pipeline Deployment

 1. Initial setup